 CPE = (Landing Fees + Terminal Rents + Gate Fees + Ground Handling + Miscellaneous Charges) / Annual Enplanements

 A $500 million annual cost base at an airport with 25 million enplanements equals CPE of $20 per enplanement.
-This metric is critical to airlines because it directly affects route profitability and influences carrier capacity decisions.
+This metric is a primary metric for airlines because it affects route profitability and influences carrier capacity decisions.
+DOT data show that airlines model CPE elasticity—the percentage change in capacity for each 1% increase in CPE—when evaluating service continuation at cost-burdened airports.
+Based on historical airline models and DOT Form 41 data (2019–2024), airlines demonstrate elasticity of 5-10% capacity reduction per 10% CPE increase on marginal routes.3

 CPE Ranges and Benchmarks